2007–08 Washington State Cougars men's basketball team

 The 2007–08 Washington State Cougars men's basketball team represented Washington State University for the 2007–08 NCAA Division I men's basketball season.
 The head coach was Tony Bennett.
 The team played its home games on Jack Friel Court in Beasley Coliseum in Pullman, Washington.
+The Cougars received an at-large bid to the NCAA tournament, where they lost to North Carolina in the Sweet Sixteen.